Accelerating convolutional neural network by exploiting sparsity on GPUs: Background

 \subsection{Pooling operation}

-To reduce dimensions of the output from convolution layer and prevent overfitting, the pooling layer is added after the convolution layer in most convolution neural networks.
-Convolutional neural networks usually have three kinds of pooling operations, mean-pooling, max-pooling, and stochastic-pooling.
+To reduce dimensions of the output from convolution layer and prevent overfitting, the pooling layer is added after the convolution layer in most CNNs.
+CNNs usually have three kinds of pooling operations, mean-pooling, max-pooling, and stochastic-pooling.
 Similar to the convolution operation, the pooling operation also has a sliding window on the feature map, but no multiplication operation is required in this window.
-In the sliding window, the mean-pooling will take the average value from all values in the window.
-The max-pooling will take the max value from all values in the window.
-The stochastic-pooling will give a probability to each value in the window, then the one with the highest probability will be selected.
+In the sliding window, the mean-pooling takes the average value from all values in the window.
+The max-pooling takes the max value from all values in the window.
+The stochastic-pooling gives a probability to each value in the window, then the one with the highest probability is selected.